 Keyword: [ICM Swath Parameters]

 Required: No, unless an interconnect is described by a swath.

-'''

-Sub-param: Left\edge, Right\edge, Top\edge, Bottom\edge
+Sub-Params: Left\edge, Right\edge, Top\edge, Bottom\edge

-Used By: [Begin ICM Model] Uses: [ICM Swath Pin Numbers] Description: Describes a smaller matrix which can be used to represent interconnects of equal or larger size.
+Used By: [Begin ICM Model]

+Uses: [ICM Swath Pin Numbers]

+Description: Describes a smaller matrix which can be used to represent interconnects of equal or larger size.
 To visualize this, consider the swath matrix being a smaller version of a connector.
+The edges of the matrix represent the same edge connector.
 The edges of the matrix represent the same edge effects that exists in the full size connector.
 The center area of the matrix represents the same effects as the center of the full size connector.